aeverall/seestar/README.md

 from seestar import surveyInfoPickler

 # Create instance of information class
-file_info = surveyInfoPickler.surveyInformation()

-# Load infofile (survey name is "SURVEY-NAME")
 path = 'PATH/TO/DIRECTORY/SURVEY-NAME/SURVEY-NAME_fileinfo.pickle'
-file_info.load(path)
+file_info = surveyInfoPickler.surveyInformation(path)
 # file_info is an instance of a class for containing all the file locations and data structures.

-# Typing the following tells you which file names are set correctly and which data structures are correct, and therefore which need to be set/
+# Run a test of the structure of files in the selection function directory to check if they're ready.
 file_info.testFiles()

-# Print out all attributes and their current values:
-file_info.printValues()

-# Change the values of some attributes
-file_info.attribute = "value of attribute"

 # Repickle the class instance
-file_info.save(path)
+file_info.save()
 ```
-Once you have pickled the SURVEY-NAME_fileinfo.pickle file, the selection function will be able to use those file locations and structures.

-# The following is docstring which has example code on how to set each of the features.
-file_info?

 ### Isochrone data